davenquinn/xenoliths/paper/text/figure-captions.md

 #context
-Map of southern California showing the geologic setting of Crystal Knob and its placement relative to other tectonic features, such as Neogene sinistral faults and the stalled Monterey microplate.
+Map of southern California showing the geologic setting of Crystal Knob and its placement relative to other tectonic features, such as Neogene dextral faults and the stalled Monterey microplate.
 Xenolith sampling locations that backed up previous studies are shown: the Central and Eastern Sierran suites show a record of delamination of a batholithic root [@Ducea1996] and Mojave sites show underplating of